planetrobbie/terraform-gcp-hashistack/GCP.md

 # Google Cloud (GCP) Getting Started Guide

-In this guide we assume you start from scratch, to have a billing account enabled for Google Cloud.
+In this guide we assume you start from scratch, you just need a Google account and a billing account enabled for Google Cloud.

 ## Google Cloud SDK